miguelt20/miguelt20/README.md

 <div align="center">

-I am a software developer graduated from Holberton School, with a solid understanding of web development principles, and I am capable of building and deploying basic web applications.
-I am comfortable working with front-end technologies such as HTML, CSS, and JavaScript, and I have experience using popular front-end frameworks such as React and styling libraries such as TailwindCSS.
-Additionally, I have knowledge and practical experience in Python programming language.
-I am capable of developing basic to intermediate level Python applications, and I have a solid understanding of object-oriented programming principles, data structures, algorithms, and problem-solving techniques.
+I am a software developer with a solid understanding of web development principles, I am capable of building and deploying complete web applications.
+I have knowledge and hands-on experience working with frontend technologies such as HTML, CSS, JavaScript, using popular frameworks like React.js, Next.js and styling libraries like Tailwind CSS, and backend technologies like Python, Node.js and SQL.
+I have extensive knowledge in object-oriented programming principles, data structures, algorithms and problem-solving techniques.
+I consider myself a proactive, efficient and willing to face new challenges.
 </div>

 <h3 align="center">Reach me at 	:mailbox: </h3>